A Comprehensive Guide to Voting in the 2020 Election

 When should I vote?

-When you get there, some states (two-thirds) require you to provide identification in order to vote at the polls.
+When you get there, some states (two-thirds) will require you to provide identification in order to vote at the polls.
 According to federal law, all first-time voters who didn’t register in person or show ID before must show identification.

 To cast your vote, you’ll fill out the ballot in person (the protocol for this varies by state) and return it to a polling official before you leave.